ChainAgnostic/namespaces/tezos/caip2.md

 > ./octez-node run --data-dir ~/tezos-ghostnet --network ghostnet
 ```

-There is currently no algorithm to connect the `chain ID` to the `network` as it is determined by social consensus what is considered the `tezos:mainnet`.
+There is currently no algorithm to connect the `chain ID` to the `network` as it is part of the Octez reference implementation of Tezos.
+In general it is determined by social consensus what chain ID is considered as `tezos:mainnet`.

 ### Backwards Compatibility

 Not applicable.

+## Integrity guarantees for the chain ID

+The third chapter of the [Tezos Position Paper][] is dedicated to the analysis of potential threats leading to a user connecting to the Tezos network for the first time and not ending up on the `tezos:mainnet`.
+One of the main features of the technology is the [On-Chain Governance][] including its consensus mechanism based on [Proof-of-Stake][].
+In combination with periodical checkpoints - which are created by institutions like e.g. a [Tezos Block Explorer][] or others based on social consensus - and statistical analysis of the chain using TAPOS "transactions as proof of stake" it is considered safe to assume to be connected to the mainnet regarding most given threat models.
+The current mainnet is running without a security breach since the `30th of June 2018` with enough incentive to attack its security mechanisms indicating the validity of the statement above.

 ## Test Cases